umee-network/docs/docs/users/using-the-web-app/navigating-app.md

 ![](/bg/atom-info.png)

-> Select an asset on the markets page to view its parameters.
+> Select any asset in the Markets section to view its parameters.

 :::: tabs